 If your idea of a perfect wedding involves beautiful scenery then Mexico has it all.
-The natural sights here are breathtaking - white tropical beaches next to gleaming turquoise waters, snow-capped stratovolcanoes of monumental proportions, pacific bays with high rolling surf, verdant rainforest full of life and majestic canyons that plunge hundreds of metres.
+The natural sights here are breathtaking - white tropical beaches next to gleaming turquoise waters, snow-capped stratovolcanoes of monumental proportions, pacific bays with high rolling surf, verdant rainforest full of life, and majestic canyons that plunge hundreds of meters.
 The culture of this remarkable country is rich and historic, with a whole host of gorgeous colonial towns and haciendas to tour that have hardly changed in centuries.
 Or you could take in the many incredible feats of Mesoamerican architecture, with whole ancient cities perfectly intact.

 |Weather & Climate||Culture & Etiquette|

 - Size: 1,972,550 km2 (14th largest)

 - Currency: Mexican Peso (MXN)

 - Languages Spoken: Spanish is the national language, but there are also a number of indigenous languages spoken

 - Main Religions: Roman Catholicism is the main religion (82.7%)

 - New Year's Day - January 1

 - Constitution Day - February 5 (Observed on First Monday of February)

 - Benito Juárez's Birthday - March 21 (Observed on Third Monday of March)